 East Asian Studies: East Asian Studies PhD

-The PhD program is a research degree that prepares students to teach and research in the area of East Asian Studies.
+The Doctor of Philosophy (PhD) program is a research degree that prepares students to teach and research in the area of East Asian Studies.
 The program consists of course work, language study, comprehensive exams, a dissertation prospectus, writing of a dissertation, and a final oral examination on the dissertation.

 Applicants should consult the department's website for details on the PhD program, applications, course offerings, and profiles of the graduate faculty.